jbcodeforce/shift_left_utils/docs/coding/test_harness.md

 ## Running with more data

 The second test cases created by the `shift_left table init-unit-tests ` command use a csv file to demonstrate how the tool can manage more data.
 It is possible to extract data from an existing topics, as json or csv content and then persist it as csv file.
-The tool, as of now, is transforming the rows in the csb file as insert value SQL.
+The tool, as of now, is transforming the rows in the csv file as insert value SQL.

 In the future it could direcly write to a Kafka topics that are the input tables for the dml under test.

 Data engineers may use the csv format to create a lot of records.
 Now the challenge will be to define the validation SQL script, but this is another story.

+## Integration tests

+The logic of integration tests is to validate end-to-end processing for a given pipeline and assess the time to process records from sources to facts or sink tables.

+To be continued...